lkozina1309/OpenCV/README.md

+# OpenCV

-# OpenCV contains Computer Vision scripts writen in opencv-python.
+OpenCV is a library with scripts for Computer Vision written in Python OpenCV.

+There are some videos and images used in the scripts so You can download and use them.